Skip to content

 npm run build

-# Deploy (build output is in ./dist)
+# Initialize and deploy (build output is in ./dist)

-af sites deploy ./dist --network ipfs
+af sites deploy

 Template Repository | React Docs | Vite Docs